RECENT NEWS

 About Latvia

 Latvia has no operating coal plants, making it a coal free country.
 Latvia’s electricity supply is generated using hydropower, gas, and bioenergy.
-In 2004, the power utility company Latvenergo proposed the Kurzeme power station, a 435 megawatt coal-fired power plant, but it was cancelled in 2017.
-Latvia has been part of the Powering Past Coal Alliance since 2017 and has committed to no new coal.
-As part of the EU, Latvia has committed to reducing its greenhouse gas emissions by at least 55% by 2030.
+In 2004, the power utility company Latvenergo proposed the Kurzeme power station, a 435 megawatt (MW) coal-fired power plant, but it was cancelled in 2017.
+Latvia has been part of the Powering Past Coal Alliance (PPCA) since 2017 and has committed to no new coal.
+As part of the European Union, Latvia has committed to reducing its greenhouse gas emissions by at least 55% by 2030.

 Capacity (MW)